cjus/hydra-hpp/article.md

 Microservices are distributed applications by nature.
 As such, two key microservice concerns are inter-process communication and messaging.
 Those concerns underpin how distributed applications work together over a network.

-Hydra is a NodeJS library that was open-sourced in late 2016 at the EmpireNode conference in New York City.
+Hydra is a NodeJS library that was open-sourced at the EmpireNode conference in New York City in late 2016 .
 Hydra seeks to greatly simplify the building of distributed applications such as microservices.
 In this post we'll build a small multiplayer networked game, and in the process learn how Hydra helps facilitate messaging.

 After reviewing this article you can watch a video demo and try the code by forking the sample repo or pulling the docker image.

 ## Message transports

 Distributed applications must rely on a mechanism to deliver messages.
-That is, messages need to be transported from one process to one or many other processes.
+In other words, messages need to be transported from one process to one or many.

-Usual ways of transporting messages include HTTP restful APIs, WebSockets, and raw sockets using messaging servers such as MQTT, RabbitMQ, Redis, and many others.

-Each has its strong points and we won't delve into which is better than the others.
+Common ways of transporting messages include: HTTP restful APIs, WebSockets, and raw sockets using messaging servers such as MQTT, RabbitMQ, Redis, and many others.
+We won't delve into which is better than the other.
 Each is a feasible and proven tool when solving a variety of actual problems.

 For now, know that when it comes to messaging there is no shortage of options.

 ## Restful APIs vs socket messages

-Before we get into the thick of things; it's important to take a closer look at a few underlying differences between Restful API's and socket messaging.
+Before we get into the thick of things it's important to take a closer look at a few underlying differences between Restful API's and socket messaging.

 When an application makes an HTTP call, a message is sent to a server and a response or error is reported back.
 This is known as a request and response communication model.
 HTTP returns a response even if the server it's trying to reach does not respond.
 With sockets we get to choose whether or not to receive confirmation messages.

+> TODO: investigate differences between http and websockets

 HTTP lets us send data payloads using the Post and Put methods so we can send messages inside of HTTP requests.
 That's just a heavier set way of sending messages.